j3schaue/redcap_det_msb/README.md

 # DET Configuration

-The key scripts for DET integration of MSB are as follows:
+The key scripts for DET integration of MSB are in the _det/_ directory as follows:

 - _index.php_ Listens for DET payloads sent to the secure server.